Lesion and Wart Removal

 - Additional lesions — Tariff 0405

 - Complicated lesions regardless of location — Tariff 0406 By Report

-Manitoba Health cannot cap the number of claims under tariff 0405, however they may request additional information from the physician to verify the medical necessity of the removal of the lesion.
+Manitoba Health cannot cap the number of claims under tariff 0405; however, they may request additional information from the physician to verify the medical necessity of removing the lesion.